herbdool/markdown/README.md

 Current Maintainers
 -------------------

-This module is currently seeking maintainers.
+This module is currently maintained by Herb v/d Dool (https://github.com/herbdool).

 Credits
 -------

-Ported to Backdrop by Herb van den Dool (https://github.com/herbdool/)
+Ported to Backdrop by Herb v/d Dool (https://github.com/herbdool).

-This module was originally written for Drupal (https://drupal.org/project/markdown), based on the Markdown Extras PHP filter by Michel Fortin (http://michelf.ca/projects/php-markdown/extra).
+This module was originally written by Justin Toupin for Drupal (https://drupal.org/project/markdown), based on the Markdown Extras PHP filter by Michel Fortin (http://michelf.ca/projects/php-markdown/extra).